-Here, the best way for you to track your sales is to use a sales funnel chart.
-A sales funnel chart not only describes the stages of the process but also provides conversion funnel for your new business.
+The best way for you to track your sales is to use a funnel chart.
+A sales funnel chart not only describes the stages of the process but also provides a conversion funnel for your new business.

 And now, let’s get started.

 Steps To Create a Sales Funnel Chart in Excel

 You have the following data table for this chart template which you can download from here to follow along.

 - First of all, insert a dummy data column.